 There is a big difference between looking at campervan photos online and spending two weeks actually living in one.
-If you are considering 2 berth campervan hire NZ, the real question is not just whether two people can sleep in it.
+If you are considering 2-berth campervan hire in NZ, the real question is not just whether two people can sleep in it.
 It is whether the van gives you enough comfort, storage, flexibility, and confidence to enjoy New Zealand properly without paying for more vehicle than you need.

 New Zealand is one of those places where the journey matters as much as the destination.
 You might spend one day on a coastal road, the next in a small alpine town, and the day after parked near a lake with no rush to move on.
 That kind of travel works best when the vehicle feels practical rather than oversized.